14 Best Places to Visit in Iceland

 Once you’re done gawking in awe at one of the best places to visit in Iceland, you can turn your attention to the strange, cubist basalt cliffs that loom on the north end of the beach.
 There are deep, dark caves there, too, opening onto a wide bay of shadowy volcanic sand.
 Keep venturing westwards on the clifftop paths and you can also discover the rock arches of Dyrhólaey, where a hardy lighthouse offers a viewpoint that’s sure to blow away the proverbial cobwebs.

 At its center is the mighty ice field of Vatnajökull itself.
-That’s the biggest in Europe south of the Arctic Circle, with sheets of frozen water and snow measuring up to 600 metres in thickness at some points.
+That’s the biggest in Europe south of the Arctic Circle, with sheets of frozen water and snow measuring up to 1,970 feet (600 meters) in thickness at some points.
 To the north, the landscapes are dominated by the volcanic cones of Kverkfjöll, while the southern end of the reserve fragments into glacial tongues that roll off the sides of Öræfajökull (the highest point in the country).
 They go all the way down to wetlands and iceberg-dotted lagoons.
 Franky, it’s all pretty jaw-dropping stuff.

 The Blue Lagoon is one of the most-visited spots in Iceland today, thus one of the best places to visit in Iceland.
 But it’s no ancient phenomenon.
 In fact, it’s entirely manmade and has only been going since the 1970s.
 The whole thing is the product of water run-off from the nearby Svartsengi geothermal power plant.
 After the H2O is drawn up from deep below the surface of the Reykjanes headland southwest of Reykjavík, it produces the energy needed to keep those Icelandic lights on and is then flooded out into the surrounding lava fields.